Looking to start a PhD in October 2022?

 How do I apply?

-Projects will be advertised on the respective University Postgraduate websites and can also be found on Find-A-PhD.
+Projects are advertised at the bottom of this page.
+They will also be advertised on the three university postgraduate websites (Leeds, Sheffield and York) and can be found on Find-A-PhD.
+We are currently exploring advertising on BBSTEM.
 Projects will be advertised in October each year, with a closing date of early January for entry the following October.